 Two-year-old winners continued to flow from Dansili’s fifth crop, led by the Gimcrack winner Shaweel.
 Two of these juvenile winners, Delegator and Zacinto, trained on into high-class milers and another, Father Time, developed into a very smart middle-distance performer.
 However, the star of this 2006 crop proved to be Harbinger, a sensational winner of the 2010 King George who earned a Timeform rating of 140.
 That smart mare Strawberrydaiquiri won the Gr.2 Windsor Forest Stakes to take this crop’s total of Group winners to six.
 This crop helped boost Dansili’s total of Group winners from his first five crops to 23, which equated to an impressive five per cent of the foals in these crops.

 The success story has continued apace.
 Another eight Group winners emerged from Dansili’s 2007 crop, headed by the Gr.1 winners Emulous and Foreteller, and the following year’s crop has seven Group winners to its credit, including the Gr.1-winning two-year-old Zoffany, dual Gr.1 winner Laughing and the Falmouth Stakes Gr.1 winner Giofra.
-Dansili’s 2009 crop has provided further evidence of Dansili’s ability to sire high-class two-year-olds, as it features Requinto, Fire Lily and Entifaadha, as well as the Gr.1 winning fillies Fallen For You, Dank and The Fugue.
-Another eight Group winners have been produced from the 2010 crop to date, including Gr.1 winners Flintshire and Winsili.
-With Flintshire, along with the likes of Riposte, Remote and Big Break staying in training, further success for this crop seems assured.
-Classic prospect Miss France has already emerged from the 2011 crop.
+Dansili’s 2009 crop provided further evidence of his ability to sire high-class two-year-olds, as it featured Requinto, Fire Lily and Entifaadha, as well as the Gr.1 winning fillies Fallen For You, Dank and The Fugue.
+Another nine Group winners have been produced from the 2010 crop, including Gr.1 winners Flintshire and Winsili.
+Classic winner Miss France and Gr.1 winning filly We Are have been the main flag bearers from the 2011 crop, while German Group winning two-year old Brisanto and impressive maiden winners Convey and Words look like live Classic hopes for 2015.

 The wide range of Dansili’s success suggests that Champs Elysees too will be able to sire everything from Group-winning two-year-olds to high-class middle-distance horses.
 After all, Champs Elysees is by a stallion who secured the title of champion sire of two-year-olds as many as six times in Britain and Ireland, as well as six times in Australia.